 Invercargill is well known for its wide ‘Parisian’ boulevards, infamous mayor, the world’s Southern-most McDonalds (we think), an abundance of oysters and cheese rolls, as well as the highest incidence of R-rolling in the country.
 However, the city hasn’t ever established a lasting brand identity, and locals decided the time had come to figure out what the town stood for.
 Designer Tim Christie talks us through the Invercargill brand’s new “stoic” look and feel.

 Y&R Media has a new name in Y&R Engage, following a rebrand to bring the agency in line with its vision for media.
-We chat to national general manager Nicky Greville about how the agency is taking a creative approach to drive engagement.

 Product and company rebrands are an almost-daily occurrence across the industry, but redesigning a political party is a rarer task, usually restricted to an election year.
 And as Double Denim and designer Jarred Bishop recently learnt, tinkering with a political brand carries great weight.

 Private mental health, drug and alcohol centre Capri Hospital has released four new ads in conjunction with its brand refresh, with the help of Lachlan McPherson & Friends.

 RadioLive has had a bit of a facelift, sporting a refreshed logo and new brand colouring, ditching the red, black and white look for blue, white and green.
 A new TVC has been released in conjunction with the rebrand, featuring a compilation of its line up of journalists.

 Mac’s has undergone something of facelift, which has seen the brand livery across its range of beers and ciders change.
 And this news has also coincided with the announcement that Mac’s drinkers will have seven new options to choose from.

 With Telecom spreading its wings as Spark today, we decided to look at a few other rebrands of varying quality from here and around the world.